taladar/sl-map-tools/README.md

 of regions in the grid rectangle at the most detailed zoom level that fits into these maximum dimensions.

+By default missing map tiles (as in map tiles where no regions exist in that area) will appear as black while missing regions inside lower detail map tiles are shown in a water-like color by Linden Lab.

+It is possible to change the fill color for missing map tiles with the --missing-map-tile-color option.

+It is also possible to fill the missing regions within map tiles though determining which regions exist there has some performance impact.

+To use this you can use the  --missing-region-color option.

 ```
 sl_map_cli --cache-dir cache from-grid-rectangle --lower-left-x 380 --lower-left-y 380 --upper-right-x 1500 --upper-right-y 1500 --max-width 2048 --max-height 2048 --output-file test_map.jpg